google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/search-optimization/index.md

 * A page was accidentally indexed that includes confidential information.

 Major search engines provide a way to send a request to remove such pages.
-The process usually takes following:
+The process usually takes the following:

 1. Make sure the page you want removed:
-    * is already deleted from your server and returns 404
+    * Is already deleted from your server and returns 404
-    * is configured not to be indexed (ex: noindex)
+    * Is configured not to be indexed (ex: noindex)

 1. Go to the request page on each search engine.
 (Google and Bing require you to register and validate ownership of your website.)
 1. Send a request.

 <img src="imgs/remove-urls.png" srcset="imgs/remove-urls-2x.png 2x, imgs/remove-urls.png 1x">

-Check out concrete steps at respective search engines' help pages:
+Check out concrete steps at the respective search engines' help pages:

 * [Google](https://support.google.com/webmasters/answer/1663419)
 * [Bing](http://www.bing.com/webmaster/help/bing-content-removal-tool-cb6c294d)